sergiodxa/remix-auth/examples/github/README.md

-# LocalStrategy Example
+# GitHubStrategy Example

-This example shows how you can use the Remix Auth with the LocalStrategy.
+This example shows how you can use the Remix Auth with the GitHubStrategy.